Using custom React components in Builder

 To allow access to your local

 http URL in Chrome, click the shield icon on the right side of your URL bar, and then choose "load unsafe scripts".
-The page will reload and you may have to enter your local URL a second time, but this time Chrome will allow its content to load.
+The page will reload and you might have to enter your local URL a second time for Chrome to allow its content to load.

 Server side rendering (SSR) and static site rendering (SSG)